Skip to content

 Start your wrongful credit CIFAS marker removal

-If a CIFAS marker was filed for retaining wrongful credit but you believe the funds were legitimately yours, the marker may be challengeable.
-Upload your CIFAS report and start your case today.
+If a CIFAS marker was filed for retaining wrongful credit but you believe the money was legitimately yours, gather the statements, contract or transaction records, and timeline that show why you believed you were entitled to the funds.